ariel-ricaldoni/Controller/README.md

 ## Observation

-If you do not wish to build the application yourself, you may try it by download the Controller.zip file.
+If you do not want to build the application yourself, you may try it by download the Controller.zip file.
 It contains the latest self contained build.

+## Known Issues

+* Xbox Series gamepads won't display the battery percentage on wireless mode.

 ## Change Log

+* [v1.0.0.7] - 2023/02/18
+	* Code refactoring
+	* Keyboard macros implemented
+	* Minor changes to the "Complete" View option
+	* Simple View option renamed to Basic
+	* Newtonsoft.Json version upgraded to 13.0.2
+	* Readme and Configuration revision

 * [v1.0.0.6] - 2021/09/12
 	* Code refactoring to make it easier for unit tests (unit tests to come on future releases)